Lora Fachie

 10

-However, by 2011 she had a new pilot in Fiona Duncan, with whom she won her first major medal, silver at the 2011 UCI Para-cycling Track World Championships in Montichiari, Italy.
-That, and other, performances led to Fachie and Duncan being selected for the London Paralympics where they were considered medal contenders.
+Fachie won her first major medal in 2011, alongside new pilot Fiona Duncan – a silver at the UCI Para-cycling Track World Championships in Montichiari, Italy.
+That, and other performances led to Fachie and Duncan being selected for the London 2012 Paralympic Games.

-Following London 2012 Lora was partnered up with a new pilot, Hall, a move that proved inspired given what was to follow.
-Their partnership could not have got off to a better start.
-At their first major international event, the 2013 UCI Para-cycling Road World Championships in Canada, they won gold in the time trial and silver in the road race.
+Following London 2012, Lora was partnered up with a new pilot, Corrine Hall, a move that proved inspired given what was to follow.
+At their first major international event, the 2013 UCI Para-cycling Road World Championships in Canada, they won gold in the time-trial and silver in the road race.

 They enjoyed an even better year in 2014, dominating women’s tandem racing.
-They added another world title to their collection, this time in the road race and picked up a bronze medal in the time trial.
-They also collected double golds at UCI Para-cycling Road World Cups in Spain and Italy.
+They added another world title to their collection, this time in the road race, and picked up a bronze medal in the time-trial.
+They also collected double golds at the UCI Para-cycling Road World Cups in Spain and Italy.

-They carried this form into the Paralympics, winning gold and breaking the world record in the tandem pursuit on the track and picking up a bronze medal in the time trial on the road.
+They carried this form into the Paralympics in Rio, winning gold and breaking the world record in the tandem pursuit on the track and picking up a bronze medal in the time-trial on the road.
+Fachie was recognised in the 2017 New Year’s honours list for her services to cycling with an MBE.

 Beyond the Games